-- 17. The main focal point will continue to be the embedding of the new Code of Conduct.
-This will be assisted by the further training event previously referred to and the constant requests for guidance that I receive from members on an individual basis. - 18.
-The work programme of the Standards Committee will continue to develop particularly as we become more aware of the issues raised by the new Code both locally and nationally and, as planned, I will produce a summary of decisions by the Adjudication Panel for England at the January 2008 meeting. - 19.
-Internal and external awareness of the new Code should continue to be a priority.
+- 17. An important focal point will continue to be the embedding of the new Code of Conduct.
+This will be assisted by the further training event previously referred to and the constant requests for guidance that are received from members on an individual basis. - 18.
+The work programme of the Standards Committee will continue to develop particularly as we become more aware of the issues raised by the new Code both locally and nationally and, as planned, the Monitoring Officer will produce a summary of decisions by the Adjudication Panel for England at the January 2008 meeting. - 19.
+Internal and external awareness of the new Code will continue to be a priority.
 A statutory public notice regarding the new Code has already been published in the Express and Star and the Code appears on the Council's web-site.
-An article will appear in our internal newsletter, Dudley Matters, and I will be writing to our key strategic partners to make them aware of the existence of the Code. - 20.
+An article has recently appeared in our internal newsletter, Dudley Matters, and the Monitoring Officer has written to our key strategic partners in the Dudley Community Partnership to make them aware of the existence of the Code. - 20.
 However, the main focus of attention within the next 12 months will be the changes to the handling of complaints of alleged breaches of the Code.
 It is expected that, following the enactment of the Local Government and Public Involvement in Health Bill this autumn, the new arrangements for the ethical framework will be introduced in April 2008.
-This means that all complaints will initially be reported direct to the local Standards Committee rather than the

-Standards Board for England.
-The Standards Committee will then determine whether or not the complaint should be investigated and, if so, whether the investigation should be local or whether it is of sufficient seriousness to be referred to the Standards Board for England
+This means that all complaints will initially be reported direct to a Sub-Committee of the Standards Committee rather than the Standards Board for England.
+The Sub-Committee will then determine whether or not the complaint should be investigated and, if so, whether the investigation should be local or whether it is of sufficient seriousness to be referred to the Standards Board for England.
+If heard locally a differently constituted Sub-Committee will have to be convened.